treehouses/treehouses.github.io/pages/docs/vi/vi-headless.md

 ## Step 3: Accessing Treehouses

-Now you will open up your terminal or command prompt.
+Open up your terminal or command prompt.
 To configure your Pi, you will need the IP address.
 To do this, enter the command:
 ~~~
 ping treehouses.local
 ~~~

 Once the IP address appears press Ctrl + C.

 Copy the IP address and paste it into the command below.